Fendi: Artistic directors

+In 1925, Adele Fendi and Edoardo Fendi established the house of Fendi in Rome.
+The company sold furs, leathergoods, and accessories.
+Their children Paola, Anna, Franca, Carla and Alda later took over the house.

+Karl Lagerfeld joined Fendi in 1965 as the lead designer in efforts to modernise the company.
+He also oversaw the 1977 expansion into ready-to-wear.
+After Lagerfeld's death in 2019, Silvia Venturini Fendi took over the artistic direction of the women's collections.
+Fendi had overseen the accessories and menswear divisions since 1994.

-After 2019 Karl Lagerfeld direction (1965-2019), Silvia Venturini Fendi took over both the men's and women's collections.
-From September 2020, the women's collection was entrusted to Kim Jones, former stylist for the Dior men's collection, who was appointed artistic director of couture and womenswear.
-Silvia Venturini remains artistic director of accessories and menswear.
+From September 2020, the women's collections were entrusted to Kim Jones, former stylist for the Dior men's collection, who was appointed artistic director of couture and womenswear.
 Jones' debut collection was for Fall / Winter 2021/2022.
+During his tenure at Fendi, he frequently referenced Lagerfeld's ready-to-wear.
+He left the company in 2024.
+Following Jones departure Silvia Venturini Fendi oversaw the women's collections alongside keeping her previous role as artistic director of accessories and menswear.

-In 2021 Delfina Delettrez Fendi, Silvia Venturini Fendi’s daughter, was appointed artistic director of jewelry.
+In 2021, Delfina Delettrez Fendi, Silvia's daughter, was appointed artistic director of jewelry.

+Silvia Venturini Fendi stepped down from her role as artistic director in September 2025.

+In October 2025, Italian designer Maria Grazia Chiuri was appointed Chief Creative Officer.

 Cinema

 Fendi has often collaborated with cinema; the maison has designed the clothes for Once Upon a Time in America, Evita and The Royal Tenenbaums.
 Many famous film directors in the 1970s, including Luchino Visconti, Federico Fellini, Franco Zeffirelli, and Mauro Bolognini, chose Fendi furs for their characters.

 Fendi has also dressed Sophia Loren, Diana Ross, Jacqueline Kennedy Onassis, Soraya, and Liza Minnelli.

 Campaigns

-Lagerfeld himself was responsible for the photography of Fendi's ad campaigns before his death; since then, Fendi has used Nick Knight, Craig McDean and Steven Meisel.
+Lagerfeld himself was responsible for the photography of most of Fendi's ad campaigns before his death; since then, Fendi has worked with Philip-Lorca diCorcia (2001), Nick Knight, Craig McDean and Steven Meisel.

-Philanthropy

-In 2013, Fendi pledged more than 2 million euros to sponsor projects, including a clean-up of the Quattro Fontane and the restoration of the Trevi Fountain in Rome, and held the company's 90th anniversary show over the fountain using a plexiglas floor.
+Past campaigns have featured Mark Ronson (2012), Catherine Zeta-Jones (2019), Zoey Deutch (2020), Linda Evangelista (2022), Naomi Campbell (2023) and Nicholas Galitzine (2023), among others.

+Visual arts

+In 2017, Fendi installed Foglie di Pietra [Leaves of Stone], a sculpture by Giuseppe Penone, in Rome's Largo Goldoni and donated to the city; Fendi committed to maintaining and preserving the monument for 30 years.
+Also in 2017, Fendi sponsored the Italian pavilion at the 57th Venice Biennale.

 In 2018, Fendi signed a partnership with the Galleria Borghese to support the museum's exhibitions for the following three years.

-In 2019, Fendi committed 2.5 million euros to restore the Temple of Venus and Roma, when it held its couture show at the site.
-By 2021, Fendi completed the temple’s restoration.
+Other activities

-Also in 2021, Fendi collaborated with a non-profit organization to create a 'charity project' which consisted of designing a kids' unisex T-shirt whose money would be devoted to realize the wishes of kids who suffer from serious sicknesses.
+In 2021, Fendi collaborated with a non-profit organization to create a 'charity project' which consisted of designing a kids' unisex T-shirt whose money would be devoted to realize the wishes of kids who suffer from serious sicknesses.

+In 2021 and 2022, Fendi collaborated with the Juilliard School on assigning the Fendi Vanguard Award – including a cash prize and a mentorship program – to four out of Juilliard's final-year students enrolled in the bachelor's, master's and advanced diploma programs.